greg-js/arch-wiki-md-repo/wiki/_content/PCI passthrough via OVMF.md

 04:00.0 VGA compatible controller [0300]: NVIDIA Corporation G73 [GeForce 7600 GS] [10de:0392] (rev a1)
 ```

-In this case, the three locations we're after are `1002:6719 1002:aa80 10de:0392`.
-Make note of any locations you intend to pass through to the VM.
+In this case, the three PCI device IDs we're after are `1002:6719 1002:aa80 10de:0392`, and their locations are `01:00.0 01:00.1 04:00.0`.
+Make note of any locations and device IDs you intend to pass through to the VM.

 To allow the VM access to your passthrough'd devices, you'll need to claim it before the host drivers do.
 This can be achieved with either one of two kernel modules, `vfio-pci` or `pci-stub`.